 Building and regularly improving organizational culture can help increase output and reduce employee turnover rates.
-However, if not shaped appropriately, poor company culture can reduce productivity and business performance.
+However, poor company culture can reduce productivity and business performance if not appropriately shaped.

-Organizational culture refers to the shared beliefs, values, and behaviors of team members.
+Organizational culture refers to team members' shared beliefs, values, and behaviours.
 It's how people within a company think, view, and behave towards one another.

-Simply put, organizational culture includes all those characteristics that help employees understand appropriate behavior.
-Creating a positive workplace culture helps improve work and the ability for your people to adapt to change.
+Simply put, organizational culture includes characteristics that help employees understand appropriate behaviour.
+Creating a positive workplace culture helps improve work and the ability of your people to adapt to change.